Unidata/netcdf-java/gradle/README.md

 3. slowTests
 4. specialTests

-The `test` task do not rely on having access to any special data or resources.
+The `test` task do not rely on having access to any special data or resources other than the netCDF-C library (for tests that write netCDF-4 files).
 These tests should run on any system by anyone with a copy of the repository.
 If a test class or method is not annotated with a category, the `test` task will run it.